mozilla-releng/relengdocs/release-promotion/desktop/ubuntu-snap.rst

 (Ubuntu) Snap
 =============

 Snap is a package format supported by Canonical.
-It’s targeted to support every Linux distribution but it’s mainly available on Ubuntu at the moment.
-We’ve made Firefox publicly available on https://snapcraft.io/firefox since Firefox 59.0.
+It's targeted to support every Linux distribution but it's mainly available on Ubuntu at the moment.
+We've made Firefox publicly available on https://snapcraft.io/firefox since Firefox 59.0.

 Channels used